You are here: Home > Family and Relationships > Parenting alone > Maintenance and cohabiting couples

 • Is suffering from mental or physical disability to the extent that he or she cannot maintain himself or herself.

-When the court is deciding whether to make a maintenance order in respect of a child, it will consider the income, earning capacity, property and other financial resources of both parents.
-It will also consider whether either parent has other financial responsibilities such as a spouse or other dependent children.
+When the court is deciding whether to make a maintenance order in respect of a child, it will consider the income, earning capacity, property and other financial resources of both parties.
+It will also consider whether either party has other financial responsibilities such as a spouse or other dependent children.

 The children of parents who are not married to each other may have to prove paternity in order to get their maintenance or inheritance entitlements.
-This is not necessary if the father acknowledges paternity or is named as the child's father on the Birth Certificate.
+This is not necessary if the father acknowledges paternity or is named as the child's father on the child’s birth certificate.